rohanadhvaryu/rohanadhvaryu/README.md

 ### 🙏 Namaskaram!
 This is @rohanadhvaryu
-### 👀 I'm interested in Cyber Security and technologies
+### 👀 I'm interested in Cyber Security and technologies.
-### 🔭 I’m currently working on Applicaiton Security
+### 🔭 I’m currently working on Applicaiton Security.
-### 💻 My skills: C, Python, HTML, CSS, JS, Linux, Networking, Pentesting.
+### 💻 My skills: Pentesting, Networking, C, Python, HTML, CSS, JS, Linux.
 ### 📫 How to reach me: rohanadhvaryu@gmail.com

 <!--